rabdumalikov/vista-self-driving-reports/README.md

   </tr>
 </table>

-I accidently found parameters for our width and height in vista repo, and tried them.
+I accidently found parameters for our width and height in vista [repo](https://github.com/vista-simulator/vista/tree/1132f711c0889f9778a93efef32ca292576cc424), and tried them.
 Parameters such as `distortion`, `cx`, `cy`, `fx` and `fy` are really close, but their `quaternion` and `position` are different.
-In my experiments I tried a lot of variations for `position` and `quaternion` and to see blue line and transformation in parameter `position` y-value should be ~1.5, for `quaternion` the last value should be ~0.99.
+In my experiments I tried a lot of variations for `position` and `quaternion` and in order to see the blue line and transformations, in parameter `position` y-value should be ~1.5, for `quaternion` the last value should be ~0.99.
 Otherwise I either wasn't able to see blue line or transformations were wrong or distortion was too severe.

 ```
  <CAMERA Name="camera_front" Type="gmsl">